 Terrain and yes to bother any act of moving, question of the will, then placement

-Sheila E. Murphy is an American poet who has been writing and publishing actively since 1978.
+Sheila E. Murphy has been writing and publishing actively since 1978.
 Recently released from Luna Bisonte Prods in 2020 is Golden Milk.
 Murphy's book titled Reporting Live from You Know Where won the Hay(na)Ku Poetry Book Prize Competition from Meritage Press (U.S.A.) and xPress(ed) (Finland).
-Also in 2018, Broken Sleep Books brought out the book As If To Tempt the Diatonic Marvel from the Ivory.
+In 2018, Broken Sleep Books released As If To Tempt the Diatonic Marvel from the Ivory.
 Luna Bisonte Prods released Underscore in that same year, featuring a collaborative visual book by K.S.
 Ernst and Sheila E. Murphy.
-Murphy is the recipient of the Gertrude Stein Award for her book Letters to Unfinished J. (Green Integer Press, 2003).
+Murphy is the recipient of the Gertrude Stein Award for Letters to Unfinished J. (Green Integer Press, 2003).
 She earns her living as a professor, organizational consultant, speaker, and researcher and holds a PhD.
-She lives in Phoenix, Arizona throughout her adult life.
+She lives in Phoenix, Arizona.